 Let's look back at what we did:

-To answer our phenomena question How can vaccinating one population affect another?, we have figured out: (Slide 17)
+To answer our phenomena question How can vaccinating one population affect another?, we have figured out the following: (Slide 17)

-Connection Guidance (slide 19): Recall a time when you, or someone you knew were vaccinated to prevent against an illness.
+Connection Guidance (slide 19).
+Recall a time when you or someone you knew were vaccinated to prevent an illness.
 The most common form of this is an annual flu vaccine.
 Consider how you would explain to a friend how vaccines work to build immunity for various infectious diseases.
-(This task could also be built in as a formative assessment).
+(This task could also be built in as a formative assessment.)

 The NSTA Daily Do is an open educational resource (OER) and can be used by educators and families providing students distance and home science learning.
 Access the entire collection of NSTA Daily Dos.